shvt761/BMI_calculator/README.md

 # BMI_Calculator

-Creted using Ionic framework, HTML and CSS
+Created using Ionic framework, HTML and CSS